 Calculation of Interest.
 The amount of interest distributable on each Distribution Date in respect of each class of Offered Certificates will equal the sum of (1) Current Interest for such class and for such date and (2) any Carryforward Interest for such class and for such date.
-Interest will accrue on the Offered Certificates on the basis of a 360-day year and the actual number of days elapsed in each Accrual Period.
+Interest will accrue on the Offered Certificates (other than the Class M10-F Certificates) on the basis of a 360-day year and the actual number of days elapsed in each Accrual Period.
+Interest will accrue on the Class M10-F Certificates on the basis of a 360-day year consisting of twelve 30-day months.